adamburley/PassPushPosh/Docs/Initialize-PassPushPosh.md

 ## OUTPUTS

 ## NOTES
-All variables set by this function start with PPP.
-- PPPHeaders
-- PPPUserAgent
-- PPPBaseUrl

--WhatIf setting for Set-Variable -Global is disabled, otherwise -WhatIf calls for other functions would return incorrect data in the case this function has not yet run.
+-WhatIf setting for Set-Variable -Script is disabled, otherwise -WhatIf calls for other functions would return incorrect data in the case this function has not yet run.

-TODO: Review API key pattern for parameter validation

 ## RELATED LINKS